zepben/evolve-tutorials/tutorials/first_steps_python_skd.md

 ![Python Interpreter dialog snippet](images/py_interpreter_dialog_add.png)

 2. In the left-hand pane of the Add **Python Interpreter** dialog, select **Virtualenv Environment**.
-The following actions depend on whether the virtual environment existed before.
+The following actions depend on whether the virtual environment already exists.

 ![Create Virtual Environment Snippet](images/py_create_virtual_environment.png)

 If **New Environment** is selected:

-1. Specify the location of the new virtual environment in the text field, or click `...` and find location in your file system.
-Note that the directory where the new virtual environment should be located, must be empty!
+1. Specify the location of the new virtual environment in the text field, or click `...` and find the location in your file system.
+Note that the directory where the new virtual environment will be located must be empty!
-2. Choose the base interpreter from the list, or click `...` Choose the base interpreter and find a Python executable in the your file system.
+2. Choose the base interpreter from the list, or click `...`.
+Choose the base interpreter and find a Python executable in your file system.

 If PyCharm detects no Python on your machine, it provides two options: to download the latest Python versions from python.org or to specify a path to the Python executable (in case of non-standard installation).

 ![Create Virtual Environment Download Python Snippet](images/py_create_virtual_environment_download_python.png)

-3. Select the **Inherit global site-packages** checkbox if you want that all packages installed in the global Python on your machine to be added to the virtual environment you're going to create.
+3. Select the **Inherit global site-packages** checkbox if you want all packages installed in the global Python on your machine to be added to the virtual environment you're going to create.
 This checkbox corresponds to the `--system-site-packages` option of the [virtualenv](http://www.virtualenv.org/en/latest/index.html) tool.
 4. Select the **Make available to all projects** checkbox if you want to reuse this environment when creating Python interpreters in PyCharm.
 5. Click **OK** to complete the task.

 If **Existing Environment** is selected:

 1. Expand the **Interpreter** list and select any of the existing interpreters.
-Alternatively, click `...` and specify a path to the Python executable in your file system, for example, **C:\Python36\python.exe**.
+Alternatively, click `...` and specify a path to the Python executable in your file system, e.g. **C:\Python36\python.exe**.
 2. Select the **Make available to all projects** checkbox if you want to reuse this environment when creating Python interpreters in PyCharm.
 3. Click **OK** to complete the task.

-For further information, take a look at JetBrains Documentation on how to create a virtual environment [here](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#existing-environment).
+For further information, take a look at the JetBrains PyCharm Documentation on how to create a virtual environment [here](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#existing-environment).

 ### Install the Zepben libraries